omussell/grim/hugo/content/design/index.md

 Traditional system administration follows the "waterfall" method, where each step: gather requirements, design, implement, test, verify, deploy; is performed by a different team, and often conducted by hand.
 Each step or team has an end goal after which the product is handed over to the new team.
 The methodology documented in the papers at infrastructures.org, now referred to as DevOps, adds a layer of abstraction to the administration of services.
 By describing the infrastructure in structured configuration files, you leave the implementation up to the configuration management tool.
 So rather than specifying how to install a package for multiple operating systems, you say that you want the package installed, and leave the implementation up to the configuration management tool.

-Also, the idea of idempotency is important.
+Also, the concept of idempotency is important.
 Rather than having a script that says "service $SERVICE start" which doesn't check if the service is already started, you instead say that you want a service to be in a started state.
 The configuration management tool then periodically checks the state of the service, and changes it to the desired state if necessary.

 Features of this method include: